Configure WorkHub for Your Team

 Settings Overview

-The plugin has two levels of configuration, each scoped to a different audience:
+WorkHub has two levels of configuration.
+Each level is scoped to a different audience.

 Your monday.com account Admin has full control over the plugin.
 They can also designate App Admins — users who can manage plugin settings without needing full monday.com account admin access.
 Throughout this page, "Admin" refers to the monday.com account Admin, and "App Admin" refers to users granted plugin-level admin rights.

 Tip Start with App Settings to establish organization-wide defaults (capacity schemes, holiday calendars, leave approvers, timesheet approvers, workload defaults).
 Then configure the Boards tab to map columns on each board.
-Individual users can view their assigned settings in My Settings.
+Individual users can review their assigned settings in My Account.

 Settings overview showing board configuration with selected boards, mapping status, and actions

-When would I use this?
-Configure boards when you want to pre-configure field mappings and display settings so that a board is ready to use in the scheduler or board view without requiring setup each time.
+The Boards tab in App Settings shows a paginated list of every board that has been configured for the plugin.
+Use this tab to pre-configure field mappings and display options so a board is ready to use in the scheduler or board view without setup each time.

-Each board card in the list shows the board name, mapped fields (e.g., "Timeline, Assignees, Hours, Status"), the item level setting, and the last-updated date.
+Each board card in the list shows the board name, mapped fields (for example, "Timeline, Assignees, Hours, Status"), the item level setting, and the last-updated date.

 Settings Boards page showing board configurations with field mapping tags and edit actions